 So how can your pension help tackle the environmental crisis, and deliver on your long-term financial objectives?

 It’s worth bearing in mind that inheritance wealth is due to grow significantly over the next two decades.
-So, passing on assets to the next generation (known as intergenerational wealth) could be an important consideration when you’re planning ahead.
+So, passing on assets to the next generation (known as intergenerational wealth) could be an important part of your plans.
 And if you are thinking about passing on assets to your children or grandchildren a pension can be a useful and effective way to do just that.
 With all this in mind it could be worthwhile in ensuring that your pension can stand up to the test of time by incorporating green or more ethical funds.
 It’s also encouraging to see that green pensions are more effective at cutting climate change than other some approaches.

 As an aside, it’s useful, and perhaps heartening, to think that in 10 or 15 years’ time we probably won’t even be talking about ESG investing or pensions; the concept will be ubiquitous by then.
 But until that point, steering your pension into greener territory not only helps make the difference now, it can help future proof your assets not only for you but importantly for your children or grandchildren too.